American Medical Association: Opposition to expanded health care access

 The AMA did not take a position on Bill Clinton's proposed health care reform.

 The AMA supported the Barack Obama administration's health care reform.
 In 2009, the American Medical Association released a public letter to the United States Congress and President Barack Obama endorsing his proposed overhaul to the public health care system, including universal health coverage.
 The following year, it offered "qualified support" for the Patient Protection and Affordable Care Act.

 The AMA supported the Medicare Access and CHIP Reauthorization Act of 2015, which introduced Medicare reforms and replaced the SGR formula with increased Medicare physician reimbursement.

 The AMA opposed Republicans' proposed repeal of the Affordable Care Act in March 2017, saying millions of Americans would lose health care coverage.

-The AMA has historically opposed single-payer health care.
+The AMA is opposed single-payer health care.
+At its 2019 House of Delegates meeting, the AMA voted to maintain its opposition to a single-payer system.

 Substance use and addiction

 The AMA's Committee on Alcoholism issued a statement in 1956 calling alcoholism an illness and encouraging medical personnel and institutions to admit and treat alcoholic patients.

 In 1972, the AMA launched a "war on smoking" and supported legislation that would prohibit tobacco sample disbursement.

 In the early 1980s, the AMA advocated for raising the national legal drinking age to 21.

 The AMA called for a ban on advertising and promotion of all tobacco products in any form of media.
 The AMA also proposed declaring snuff and chewing tobacco a health hazard, increasing the tax on cigarettes, prohibiting smoking on public transportation and urged medical facilities to ban smoking on their premises.

 In 2014, the Association created the AMA Opioid Task Force to evaluate prescription opioid use and abuse.